mghro/rad-collision/README.md

 # RadCollision

-RayCollision is an open-source user script for RayStation designed to aid treatment planners in the choice of beam incidence angles that do not collide with the patient or couch.
+RadCollision is an open-source platform for designed to aid treatment planners in the choice of beam incidence angles that do not collide with the patient or couch.
+Currently, only the RayStation TPS is supported.
 It loads a 3D model of a LINAC into RayStation, that can be rotated interactively to assess colission risk.
 It is written in the native IronPython scripting language of the RayStation interface.